-Teacher ban on “Large Afros” at school concert criticized
+Teacher ban on ‘Large Afros’ at school concert criticized

 CINCINNATI (AP) — A middle-school music teacher has hit a sour note with a letter warning students against having “Mohawks, Large Afros, or any other outlandish” hairstyles for an upcoming chorus concert performance.

-The Cincinnati Enquirer reports that vocal music teacher Steven Reeve’s letter touched off a social media firestorm, with commenters saying it was targeting black students.
+The Cincinnati Enquirer reported Monday that vocal music teacher Steven Reeve’s letter touched off a social media firestorm, with commenters saying it was targeting black students.
 The Enquirer reports that Reeves is black.

-Pleasant Run Middle School apologized in a tweet on Saturday.
-The school said the letter wasn’t approved by the administration and “does not reflect our views at all.”
+Pleasant Run Middle School apologized in a tweet on Saturday, saying the letter wasn’t approved by the administration and “does not reflect our views at all.”

+It added that guidelines for the concert “will be in alignment with prior years.”

 Most Read Nation & World Stories